Beijing Daxing International Airport: Opening

 The airport opened on 25 September 2019—just six days before the 70th anniversary of the People's Republic of China—in a ceremony attended by the Chinese president and General Secretary of the Communist Party Xi Jinping.
 Inaugural flights from seven Chinese airlines began later in the afternoon, although flights operating out of the airport on the day were member-only, with the first official flight out of the airport an Airbus A380 operated by China Southern Airlines.
 Flights for the public began the following day on 26 September 2019.
 The first commercial flight landed at Beijing Daxing at 10:12 (UTC+8), 26 September 2019.

+Daxing Airport is the first airport in China to be built with two control towers and four runways.

 The airport serves as the hub for China United Airlines immediately after its opening and all their services have been relocated to Beijing Daxing.
 Others, such as China Eastern Airlines and China Southern Airlines, will also relocate.

 Upon opening of the Daxing Airport, Beijing Nanyuan Airport, the oldest airport in China, closed on the same day.
 A military airfield will coexist in Daxing, as was the case in Nanyuan.